Battle of Kham Duc: The fight at Ngok Tavak

 Because his Nùng soldiers were exhausted, with their ammunition and water supplies running low, White believed they could not defend Ngok Tavak if the PAVN launched another major attack.
 At 10:45, White requested permission to evacuate the garrison, but he was told to wait for the arrival of reinforcements.
-However, both White and Makowski knew that reinforcement was unlikely, because the two downed helicopters would prevent the insertion of additional troops, and the road between Ngok Tavak and Khâm Đức was likely to be covered by the opposing forces waiting in ambush.
+However, both White and Makowski knew that reinforcement was unlikely, because the two downed helicopters prevented further landings required for the insertion of additional troops, and the road between Ngok Tavak and Khâm Đức was likely to be covered by the opposing forces waiting in ambush.
 White decided to evacuate Ngok Tavak.
 All equipment that could not be taken or was considered to be of value to the enemy was dumped into the command bunker and set alight using captured enemy flamethrowers.
 The Marines were ordered to fire their last remaining shells, about nine rounds in total, after their ammunition storage was set ablaze by the PAVN, and disable their 105 mm guns.

 As White expected the survivors to have to fight their way out of Ngok Tavak, he decided to leave dead allied soldiers behind.
 His decision caused distress among the survivors, but White thought that evacuating the dead through enemy lines would be suicidal.
 After the Marines and Mobile Strike Force personnel destroyed their unneeded equipment, they were directed to form an order-of-march out of Ngok Tavak, in order to protect the wounded and those with little infantry experience.
 Just before they left the garrison, Cameron blew up the first CH-46 helicopter that was still intact on the landing zone, using an M-72 anti-tank weapon.
 The order-of-march was led by a group of Nùng soldiers, who were followed by White and the survivors of the Marine artillery detachment, and behind them was another group of Nùng soldiers covering the tail of the column.
 Together they evaded PAVN formations surrounding the hill at Ngok Tavak and marched eastward towards Khâm Đức.